 VESL instructors in attendance were affiliated with DePaul University, University of Illinois at Chicago, Dokkyo University (Japan), Purdue Northwest, Northeastern Illinois University, St. Augustine College, Morton College, Harper College, Pui Tak, Way Point English, and Morraine Valley Community College, among others.

 The opening keynote address was given by Andrés Ruzo, a scientist, author, science communicator and educator, who in 2011 became the first geoscientist granted permission to study the sacred Boiling River of the Amazon.
 Andrés is a TED Speaker, TED Book Author, National Geographic Explorer, and contributor to National Geographic Learning educational materials.
 He is currently completing a PhD in geophysics.

 Jessica Williams spoke on the “Power of TED in the 21st Century Classroom.”
 She is a retired professor of linguistics at the University of Illinois at Chicago, where she taught in the MA TESOL program.
 Her area of research is second language learning.
 She is the author of several English language training (ELT) student books as well as professional reference books for ELT professionals.

-During the event, ESL instructors also had a chance to network and make professional connections.
+During the event, VESL instructors also had a chance to network and make professional connections.

 About Midwestern Career College